What’s in Season – December Produce and Recipes

 Winter squash

-Butternut squash: It crosses seasons and becomes a staple of December vegetables.
-You can add it to stews or turn it into a festive centerpiece by stuffing it.
-More so, turn it into a pizza crust or make a warming soup.
+Butternut squash: This versatile vegetable crosses the seasons and becomes a staple in December.
+You can add it to stews or make stuffed butternut squash for a festive centerpiece.
+You can also make a butternut squash pizza crust or make a warming butternut squash soup.

 A big bowl with homemade roasted butternut squash soup